10 Ways to Make a Positive Impression When Greeting People

 6. When you meet with a group of people you DON’T know—Have you ever walked into a room with a small group of people you didn’t know and stood there awkwardly not knowing what you should do?
 If this happens, be proactive and introduce yourself to each person in the room.
 This will make you stand out from the group as someone with confidence.
 It will also make everyone feel more at ease.

-9. When you greet a receptionist—Whether you are greeting the receptionist at your dentist’s office or at the offices of one of your clients, always introduce yourself with a smile and friendly greeting.
-For instance, “Hi my name is Todd Smith, I have a 4:00 appointment with Steve Johnson.”
+9. When you greet a receptionist—Whether you are greeting the receptionist at your dentist’s office or at the offices of one of your clients, always introduce yourself with a smile and a friendly greeting.
+For instance, “Hi, my name is Todd Smith.
+I have a 4:00 appointment with Steve Johnson.”
 In the case of a business environment, I always hand the receptionist my business card to go along with my verbal introduction.

 When you show an interest in others and the things important to them, they will show an interest in you and the things important to you!